angelsanchez/winston-zeromq-elasticsearch/README.md

 winston-zeromq-elasticsearch
 ============================

-A ZeroMQ-Elastic search transport for Winston.
+A ZeroMQ-ElasticSearch transport for Winston.